jadecobra/python_tdd_exercises/source/how_to/calculator.rst

     AttributeError: module 'src.calculator' has no attribute 'add'

-* the return statements of the last 3 have matched the names of the :ref:`functions`, I add a new one
+* the `return statement`_ of the last 3 :ref:`functions` have matched their names, I use that for the new one

   .. code-block:: python